 Do foster parents / caregivers get any training or support?

 Yes, definitely!
-All foster parents / caregivers must attend an induction course which helps them understand what is involved, and provides them with useful tools and ideas for dealing with common issues surrounding fostering.
+All foster parents / foster carers must attend an induction course which helps them understand what is involved, and provides them with useful tools and ideas for dealing with common issues surrounding fostering.
 The course is usually run over 2 days, and helps to cement the role you play in the child’s life.

 There are 9 other courses and training resources which have been developed to support caregivers at a national level, and there are also 2 day workshops.
 These courses are obviously useful for their content alone, but having the chance to network with other foster parents is also beneficial.
 Caregiver liaison social workers also organise trainings at a local level, depending on the needs of local families and caregivers.